matteoramazzotti/MultiCells/README.md

 MultiCells is a project built upon the necessity of **evaluating the real differences in cell lines supposed to be almost identical**.

-We devises this **"single bulk" cell analysis** as a way to compare the RNA-seq based expression profiles among cell lines from different experiments.
+We devise this **"single bulk" cell analysis** as a way to compare the RNA-seq based expression profiles among cell lines from different experiments.

 **Possible uses**
 - Check consistency across untrated cell lines from different experiments